La Salle Green Hills Greenies: With De La Salle–College of Saint Benilde

 When DLSU and DLSZ entered the UAAP in 1986, La Salle Green Hills was left without a membership in either the UAAP or the NCAA, thus starting a 17-year drought in a major collegiate league since its formal withdrawal from the NCAA in 1981.
-La Salle Green Hills however continued participating in several major grade school and high school leagues like the PAYA, Nike, RIFA Football League, Baseball Pony League, PRADA, MMBL, Fr.
-Martin's Cup etc. where a lot of athletes excelled and brought honor to LSGH and went on to play in the UAAP and the PBA.
+La Salle Green Hills however continued participating in several major grade school and high school leagues such as the PAYA, Nike, RIFA Football League, Baseball Pony League, PRADA, MMBL, and Fr.
+Martin's Cup.

-De La Salle–College of Saint Benilde, a brother college of De La Salle University, applied for admission to the NCAA thru the efforts of then De La Salle University President Brother Andrew Gonzalez FSC and the La Salle Green Hills President Brother Bernard Oca FSC, who selected the Greenies to be the juniors team.
+De La Salle–College of Saint Benilde, a brother college of De La Salle University, applied for admission to the NCAA through the efforts of then De La Salle University President Brother Andrew Gonzalez FSC and the La Salle Green Hills President Brother Bernard Oca FSC, who selected the Greenies to be the juniors team.
 Both De La Salle–College of Saint Benilde and La Salle Green Hills were admitted to the NCAA in 1998.
-Although the team name of La Salle Green Hills is Greenies, the school's official moniker is the Green Archer (taken from the former De La Salle Greenies of the, now defunct, De La Salle High School in Taft).
+Although the team name of La Salle Green Hills is Greenies, the school's official mascot is the Green Archer (taken from the former De La Salle Greenies of the now defunct De La Salle High School in Taft).
+Alternatively, LSGH's juniors teams in the NCAA have been called the Junior Blazers to reflect its status as Benilde's high school representative.
+Since then they have won four General Championships and championships in various events, particularly basketball, football, lawn tennis, track & field, and swimming.

-Since then they have won four General Championships and championships in various events, particularly football, where they are current five peat champions; lawn tennis, track & field, and swimming with a number of championships.
-The basketball team has also had a fair share of luck, but the closest they have gotten to the Championship was second overall in 2011–2012 and 2013–2014.
-If third party circumstances (see Ateneo-La Salle rivalry) did not occur, La Salle Green Hills would have been the rightful team to be the juniors of DLSU.